 Most people are not aware of the high quality of meat in Asian carp, which Chapman refers to as the hamburger of Asia.
 According to Charlebois, boaters and anglers often associate Asian carp with common carp, a bottom-feeding fish, and are reluctant to catch and eat them.
 Rather, Asian carp—a collective term for numerous species, such as bighead and silver carp—feed on microscopic plants and animals that live in the water column so they have much higher quality meat.

 Anglers who catch and eat Asian carp will be helping to rid the waters of these invasive species, which disrupt ecosystems and harm native fish populations.
 “We want people to reduce the number of Asian carp in our waters, and thus reduce their impact on the environment,” Charlebois said.
 “One way to do that is to encourage anglers to eat the fish.”

 Although anglers are encouraged to catch and eat the fish downstream of the electric barrier installed in the Chicago Sanitary and Ship Canal, any Asian carp caught in Chicago area waters should be, if possible, frozen in a sealed plastic bag and reported to IISG (847-242-6440), the Illinois Department of Natural Resources (618-435-8138 x123), or the Indiana Department of Natural Resources (317-234-3883).

 Knowing whether Asian carp are in those waters will be useful in the ongoing debate about the measures necessary to prevent Asian carp from entering Lake Michigan.

-The video, produced by the Louisiana State University AgCenter, can be seen in three parts on YouTube and is available on DVD through IISG.
-For more information or to order a free copy visit the IISG website or contact Susan White.
+The video, produced by the Louisiana State University AgCenter, can be seen in three parts on YouTube.